microsoft/code-with-engineering-playbook/docs/continuous-integration/readme.md

 - [ ] **Pull request update(s) trigger staged releases**
   - New commits related to a pull request should trigger a build / release into an integration environment.
 The production environment should be fully isolated from this process.
 - [ ] **Promote infrastructure changes across fixed environments**
-  - Infrastructure as code changes should be tested in a integration environment and promoted to all staging environment(s) then migrated to production with zero downtime for system users.
+  - Infrastructure as code changes should be tested in an integration environment and promoted to all staging environment(s) then migrated to production with zero downtime for system users.
 - [ ] **Testing in production**
   - There are various [approaches](https://medium.com/@copyconstruct/testing-in-production-the-safe-way-18ca102d0ef1) with safely carrying out automated tests for production deployments.
 Some of these may include:
     - Feature flagging
     - A/B testing
     - Traffic shifting

-## Developer Access to Latest Release Artifacts
+## Developer Access to the Latest Release Artifacts

 Our devops workflow should enable developers to get, install and run the latest system executable.
 Release executable(s) should be auto generated as part of our CI/CD pipeline(s).

 - [ ] **Developers can access latest executable**
-  - Latest system executable is available for all developers on the team.
+  - The latest system executable is available for all developers on the team.
 There should be a well-known place where developers can reference the release artifact.

 - [ ] **Release artifact is published for each pull request or merges into main branch**